High Point Ireland

 The Dunkerron Mountains Northeast Challenge

-Bonus points can also be claimed for a single-day completion of this mountain challenge.
-To qualify for bonus points, one of your Peakhunter log entries on the day must contain a photograph of your hand holding a traditional magnetic compass and a relevant local hardcopy medium-scale map (i.e. 1:20,000 to 1:50,000).
+• Log all summits on the challenge's list in a single day during the Sport Hillwalking competition season using the Peakhunter smartphone app.
+Please note that one of the Peakhunter log entries recorded on challenge day must also contain a photograph of your hand holding a traditional magnetic compass and a relevant hardcopy medium-scale map (i.e. 1:20,000 to 1:50,000).

 Picture